Tejasgarg/pslab-hardware/README.md

 ![Screenshot 2025-04-08 at 3 04 56 PM copy](https://github.com/user-attachments/assets/1104c163-efd1-4922-8c99-5edf4b4aa182) | ![Screenshot 2025-04-08 at 3 05 13 PM copy](https://github.com/user-attachments/assets/ab8984cb-9091-4645-85ad-bdd69faf825d)

 ## New Schematic
-The new schematic has been made on top of the current schematic for a quiker prototype and clearly shows all the components removed in the current PSLab board and explains resoning behind removable of each.
+The new schematic has been made on top of the current schematic for a quicker prototype and clearly shows all the components removed in the current PSLab board, and explains the reasoning behind the removal of each.

 <img src="https://github.com/user-attachments/assets/4487f714-e261-4675-8c0c-774fbae5222c" alt="PSLab mini" width="700">